jamesloper/blog/_posts/2020-12-03-meteor-deployments-without-mup.md

 <!--more-->

-> This guide was updated for Meteor 2.3 / Meteor 2.4, which upgraded Node to v14.
+> This guide was updated for Meteor 2.3 to 2.5, which have Node pinned at v14.
 Also added info on future upgrades.

 ## Advantages of deploying manually